Frequently Asked Questions about “The Plant”

 What is kombucha?

 Kombucha is tea that has been fermented with a combination of bacteria and yeast.
 The neat thing about kombucha (aside from its effervescence and delicious taste) is that, like all fermenting things (including the beer that will also be brewed at The Plant), it puts off carbon dioxide and absorbs oxygen.
 Conversely, plants absorb carbon dioxide and release oxygen.
-To take advantage of these outputs, we’re going to connect the growing rooms to the fermenting rooms (both beer and kombucha) and circulate the air between them.
+To take advantage of these outputs, the growing rooms will be connected to the fermenting rooms (both beer and kombucha) and circulate the air between them.
 Doing so will improve plant growth—some estimates suggest up to 20%.

 What does it mean to be net-zero energy?

 The Plant will produce all of its own electricity and heat on site and using proven technologies.
-Our anaerobic digester will take in food waste (everything from spent distillers grains to vegetable produce waste to beef-fat sludge), digest it, and release methane into a combined heat and power (CHP) system.
+The anaerobic digester will take in food waste (everything from spent distillers grains to vegetable produce waste to beef-fat sludge), digest it, and release methane into a combined heat and power (CHP) system.
 This system will supply the building with heat and electricity.
-The Plant will remain connected to the public electrical grid and natural gas pipeline, providing us not only with a backup power source but also the possibility of feeding our surplus electricity back to the public grid.
+The Plant will remain connected to the public electrical grid and natural gas pipeline, providing the building not only with a backup power source but also the possibility of feeding surplus electricity back to the public grid.

 What is an anaerobic digester and how does it work?

 All organic matter breaks down over time, eaten by bacteria that’s all around us—it’s nature’s way of recycling matter and redistributing nutrients.
 This process can happen in two ways:

 - Aerobic digestion happens in the presence of oxygen.
 It generates carbon dioxide, solid compost, and liquid compost (also known as compost tea, a great fertilizer for gardens).